cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

  - https://github.com/dotnet/efcore/issues/14561 - Too many db operations and Spatialite crashes taking down entire program - in debug crashes the process with no information!

 ## Notes

+9/21/2020

+Worked has centered around Points - current status:
+ - Gui Editor is working, of course could use more testing and use but is much more convincing now
+ - Excel Export for Points is improved, after some false starts came up with a scheme for the points that seems to work
+ - First rough test of importing a new point from Excel is done - this required a number of changes because the initial idea for the import from Excel was only use for updating.
+ - Some initial Point Tests are in place - to make them faster to Work on started a new test series

 9/14/2020